 Stephen Hopkins died at his home in Providence, Rhode Island, on July 13, 1785.
 He was 78 years old.

 Charles A. Goodrich said this about Stephen Hopkins:

 As a statesman and a patriot, he was not less distinguished.
-He was well instructed in the science of politics; had an extensive knowledge of the rights of his country, and proved himself, through a longer life than falls to the lot of most men, an unshaken friend of his country, and an enemy to civil and religious intolerance.
-He went to his grave honored as a skillful legislator, a righteous judge, an able representative, a ignited and upright governor.
+He was well instructed in the science of politics, had an extensive knowledge of the rights of his country, and proved himself through a longer life than falls to the lot of most men, an unshaken friend of his country and an enemy to civil and religious intolerance.
+He went to his grave honored as a skillful legislator, a righteous judge, an able representative, and an ignited and upright governor.
 Charity was an inmate of his habitation.
-To the cry of suffering his ear was ever open, and in the relief of affliction he ever delighted.
+To the cry of suffering, his ear was ever open, and in the relief of affliction, he ever delighted.